Shenyang J-35: Avionics

-The Shenyang FC-31 and Shenyang J-35 are fitted with an active electronically scanned array (AESA) radar with a distributed aperture system (DAS) serving as an optical early-warning system and infrared search and track (IRST).
+Shenyang FC-31 and J-35 are fitted with an active electronically scanned array (AESA) radar with a distributed aperture system (DAS), serving both as optical early-warning system, and infrared search and track (IRST).
 The radar advertised for the FC-31 prototype is the Nanjing Research Institute of Electronics Technology (NRIET) KLJ-7A, which is reportedly similar to performance of the AN/APG-81.
-Under the chin, the fighter is fitted with a electro-optical targeting system (EOTS) turret.
+Under the chin, the fighter is fitted with an electro-optical targeting system (EOTS) turret.

 Inside the cockpit, there is a side stick controller on the FC-31 and J-35A, or an integrated center stick for the naval J-35, a conventional heads up display, and a large single-piece multi-function touchscreen display (MFD) of 20 × 8 in in size.
 The pilot is also provided with a helmet-mounted display and sight (HMD/S) system, comparable to that of Striker system made by BAE Systems.
 The flight control system is fully digitalized, with triple redundancy modules and twin data bus.
 The aircraft is intended to serve as a node in the network of elements with other platforms, playing a key role in Chinese military's kill chain.